wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 ---

-If you'd like to connect or collaborate, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/kareywong) or contact me at wkarey89@gmail.com.
+If you'd like to connect or collaborate, feel free to contact me at wkarey89@gmail.com.